 The pair soon became the best of friends, going everywhere, including the local pub by Greyfriar’s Kirk (church), together.
-Bobby became a well-known and loved character, befriending local people from children to the elderly.

 Sadly after only two years together, Jock passed away from tuberculosis, and Bobby was left master-less.
 The wee dog was broken-hearted, so spent every night of the rest of his life – another 14 years – sleeping on Jock’s grave.

 He was taken in by the community and given a license by the Lord Provost of Edinburgh and has been a sort of folk hero since.

 Many people have taken to rubbing the statue of Bobby’s nose for luck and taking a photo with him, so don’t miss visiting the city’s favorite canine.